 We appreciate the trust you place in us when sharing your personal data.
 The security of that data is very important to us.

-For the purposes of the General Data Protection Regulation, Bunzl Kingsbury is the data controller.
-This means that Bunzl Kingsbury determines what data is collected, how this data is going to be used and how this data is protected.
+For the purposes of the General Data Protection Regulation (“GDPR”) Bunzl UK Limited trading as Bunzl Kingsbury is the Data Controller.
+The scope also includes personal data that is collected through our websites, by telephone, through Live Chat and through any related social media applications.
+This means that we determine what data is collected, how this data is going to be used and how this data is protected.

 We collect personal data from you for one or more of the following purposes: